 So we’ve established that your Airbnb earnings are categorized either as rental income or business income.
 Either way, you’ll want to reduce your income taxes.

-Here’s a list of a few expenses you can write off your vacation rental:
+Here’s a list of a few expenses you can write off from your vacation rental:

 - Rent or mortgage interest – Not the mortgage payment itself